Abdur-Rahim-sheikh/Light-oj-code-hint/Begineer/1249 - Chocolate Thief/README.md

 ## Key Idea
-There can be three type of student
+There can be three types of student
 1) The theif
 2) The student from whom chocolate has been stolen
 3) All the left student with whome nothing happend